Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 A Gardening Vocabulary Lesson

 Part of the reason that humus is difficult to define is that scientists do not entirely understand what it is.
 It is distinct from organic matter because it has no shape or structure—not even cells.
-However, it is also derived from organic matter, consisting of decomposed plant and/or animal residues.
+However, it is nevertheless derived from organic matter.

 There are a number of related gardening terms that can cause confusion: